williamhpark/movie-tinder/README.md

 # Flicker

-A Tinder-esque web app designed to make the process of choosing a movie or show to watch on Netflix more efficient.
+A Tinder-esque web app designed to make the process of choosing a movie or show to watch on Netflix with a group more efficient.
+Swipe right on the card to accept, left to reject, and your recommendations will be displayed.

+Data from Netflix was collected using the unofficial Netflix API, uNoGS.

 **URL:** http://flickerapp.herokuapp.com/